-This small “clip & lock” box which could well end up being most visitors first or last cache in Iceland as it is so easy to reach once you have checked your luggage in or while you are waiting for a bus.
+This cache has ended up being most visitor's first or last cache in Iceland as it is so easy to reach once you have checked your luggage in or while you are waiting for a bus.

 On first arrival at Keflavik the first thing that takes most peoples' gaze are the 2 sculptures, the "Jet Nest" & "The Rainbow".

 PLEASE MAKE SURE YOU REPLACE ANY BLOCKS YOU INADVERTENTLY MAY DISLODGE.
 WHEN THE CACHE WAS SET UP IT WAS VERY CLEAR WHICH SINGLE BLOCK NEEDED TO BE MOVED TO FIND THE CACHE AND THE HINT WAS MADE VERY PRECISE SO PEOPLE WOULD NOT DAMAGE THE AREA SURROUNDING THE SCULPTURE.
 I NEVER IMAGINED IT WOULD GET SO MANY VISITS!!

 The Jet Nest comprises a giant stainless steel egg out of which a jet wing (or Concorde-like nose) is peeking out, rather like a little bird breaking out of it's egg.

 This symbolic piece is the largest work of designer Magnús Tómasson and is stands on a pile of Icelandic rocks in a floodlight pond.
 The Rainbow is much farther away at the edge of one of the long term parking areas.
 It was constructed by Icelandic artist Rúri in 1991 and reaches 24 metres into the sky.
 It is made of stainless steel and stained glass.
 Unlike a natural rainbow which materializes out of the blue, lasts for a few moments and then disappears, this sculpture is made to last.